 This isn’t a post about Seddie, so I won’t say much more than that until the end.

 The greatness of the Sparly in the episode is also offset – probably into the negative – by the speech Carly gives at the end.
 I’ll get there soon enough.

 Carly, Freddie, and Sam are at school, which has just ended.
 Carly merrily sends them on their downward spiral, and then Sam heads off to hit golf balls at the girls’ soccer team, Freddie following after.
 Spencer sneaks up behind Carly and says, “Stay my baby” in a low voice.Hmmm…She tells him to stop doing that voice, because she hates that voice.I looked it up – it’s a reference to a Miranda Cosgrove song.
 The song is about a summer love that the singer refuses to give up on.
 Seddie?
-I’m going to go with yes.
-“I’m never gonna give you up, I’m never gonna have enough, from now until forever, stay my baby”.
+I’m going to go with no. “I’m never gonna give you up (ah, I should have rickrolled you), I’m never gonna have enough, from now until forever, stay my baby”.
 That’s the chorus.
-Works for Sparly too, though not the verses, obviously.
+Works for Sparly, though not the verses, obviously.
 (It’s quite catchy, probably my favorite song of hers I’ve ever heard.
 That’s not saying much.
 Sorry, Miranda.)

 So, Spencer’s first line in the episode to Carly is to call her baby and sing her a line from a love song.